-Prenatal Factors that Cause Autism in Babies
+Prenatal Factors That Cause Autism in Babies

-Though multiple factors influence a child’s development that results in autism, there is always a common link with the disorder and pregnancy.
+Though multiple factors influence a child’s development that results in autism, there is always a common link between the disorder and pregnancy.
 Here are a few things that occur during the prenatal period that may result in autism in your child:

 - Maternal diet during pregnancy

 - Prolonged exposure to environmental pollution